rgsme/rgsme.github.io/_news/2024-01-01-kickoff-dfd.md

 ---
 ---

-We are starting our new research project “Circular economy of mechatronic systems - Design for Disassembly (DfD)
+We are starting our new research project “Circular economy of mechatronic systems - Design for Disassembly (DfD)"